williamcaseylucas/svelte-kit-crash-course/README.md

   };
 - event.setHeaders({ 'Cache-Control': 'max-age=60' });
   - caches response -> Don't have to do in production, Vercel takes care of this for you
+  - go to network tab and check the "Disable Cache" button to have it fetch a different number of posts each time you refresh

+## How to use SSR

+- +pages.svelte uses CSR
+- +server.ts is for backend route
+- +page.ts is for SSR
+  - update page with content for page and nothing else using PageLoad
+  - utilizes its own fetch api
+- Could do const {posts} = data but this isn't reactive if something changes with the data
+  - Better to do this $: ({ posts } = data);

+## Page.ts

+- can extract {fetch} or {params}
+- use PageLoad type
+- does not work with Prisma values because it tries to grab this from the browser

+## Page.server.ts

+- Good for accessing db values
+- PageServerLoad type
+- only runs on the server, accessing secret values
+  - use +page.ts for everything else

+## Layout Page.ts and Page.server.ts

+- Can use these for layouts as well
+- combines it with other server side rendered aspects of any of the child components
+- LayoutData in .svelte and LayoutServerLoad in .server.ts

+## Datetime

+- use Intl.DateTimeFormat().format(date) for useful formatting options

+## Errors

+- import {error} from @sveltejs/kit

 ## Routes